Whooping cough overview

 Whooping cough is caused by the bacterium Bordetella pertussis, although sometimes other bacteria can cause a pertussis-like syndrome.
 Bacteria enter the air passages and damage the lining of the windpipe and the main air passages in the lungs.
 The inflamed airways produce more mucus which then causes the irritating cough.
-The bacteria are passed from person to person by the infected mucus during coughing.
+The bacteria are passed from person to person by the infected mucus during coughing or sneezing.

 The symptoms of whooping cough commonly develop about 7 to 10 days after exposure to the bacteria, but can occur any time from a few days to a few weeks.
 Whooping cough symptoms can be divided into 3 stages.
 The cough commonly persists for up to 3 months.

 The first stage resembles the common cold, with a mild occasional cough, loss of appetite, runny nose, sneezing and possibly a slight fever.
 It is not common, however, for whooping cough to cause a fever.
 It is highly contagious at this stage, but difficult to diagnose, as whooping cough can be mistaken for bronchitis.

 Nose and throat swabs that detect the pertussis bacteria will work only in the early stages of the disease.
 If your doctor suspects that your child has whooping cough because of the classic cough symptoms, they will take a swab and send it to the laboratory to make sure of the diagnosis.
 Throat swabs can detect pertussis germs up to 5 weeks after the onset of illness.